Vivi-Mau/speech-to-browser/README.md

 # Speech to Browser Translator

 This Programm translate German to Englisch in real time for free at the browser.
-It can be easily intgrated in OBS with the Window Mode (background can be removed with the Chroma Key).
+It can be easily integrated in OBS with the Window Mode (background can be removed with the Chroma Key).

 ## How to Run this